ronanlucio/terraform-elb-api/README.md

 # terraform apply
 ```

-NOTE:
+NOTES:

 1. You need to run **terraform apply** with root privileges in order to ansible install local system dependencies
-2. You'll be prompted for the app_version patameter, so you can provide any version value like "1.0.0"
+2. You'll be prompted for the app_version parameter, so you can provide any version value like "1.0.0"
 3. At the end of terraform execution, it will print the load balancer DNS address to be accessed via HTTP.

 ## Requirements